mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 # Summary
 [summary]: #summary

 Deprecating HTTP(S) as a transaction method helps preserve privacy for Grin users during the slate exchange process while building transactions.
-By only allowing the http listener in `grin-wallet` to listen on localhost by default, users and services will be encouraged to use more privacy-friendly transaction methods like Tor or directly exchanging armored slates.
+By only allowing the http listener in `grin-wallet` to listen on localhost by default, users and services will be encouraged to use more privacy-friendly transaction methods like Tor or directly exchanging armored slates via the [Slatepack](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0015-slatepack.md) standard.
 This improves privacy for the Grin ecosystem by ensuring that services do not force Grin users into transaction methods that can easily violate their privacy like HTTP(S).

 # Motivation
 [motivation]: #motivation